Basketball Defense - Basic Man-to-Man DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 If the ball is passed out on top (above the free-throw line extended), the defender should slide chest to chest with the post player and move to the post player's high-side (or lane-side) shoulder, again with a hand up at all times in the passing lane.

-Once the ball is stopped, the second defender sprints over and double-teams the ball carrier.
+Once the ball is stopped, the second defender sprints over and double-teams.
 They obscure the ball-handler's view, and get into the passing lane.
 Their knees are adjacent to each other to prevent the ball-handler from "splitting" the trap.

-Do not reach in!
-"Reaching-in" changes a good situation into a bad one (now the player goes to the free throw line).
-Instead, the trapping players should deny the player from getting the pass off and get the 5-second call, or force her to make a bad pass, which is intercepted by one of your teammates.
+Do not reach in and foul!
+This changes a good situation into a bad one (now the player shoots free throws).
+Instead, the trappers should make it hard for the player to pass and try to force a bad pass, or go for the 5-second call.

-The yellow zones catch the player in the corner.
+- The yellow zones catch the player in the corner, which is ideal.

 - The blue zones are good trapping zones because the offense has to worry about the 10-second count.